platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 Then you can't set up a second project with the bare domain (`example.com`) or a subdomain (`foo.example.com`).

 If that happens, our support team can remove the protection for that domain.
-Include the project ID of the project that already has the domain in your [support ticket](/overview/get-support.md).
+[Open a support ticket](../../overview/get-support.md) and include the project ID of the project that already has the domain.